 Glasses Lens Materials - Everything you need to know

-Certain lens materials provide better comfort and visual clarity, and some are available in many lens designs.
-It may seem like a lot to take in but this article will guide you through the main points of the different lens materials out there!
+It may seem like a lot to take in, but this article will guide you through the different qualities of the best glasses lens material!

-There are 5 main types of lens materials for eyeglasses and sunglasses.
-Each type of lens material can help correct refractive errors such as nearsightedness, farsightedness, astigmatism, or presbyopia.
+There are five main types of lens materials for eyeglasses and sunglasses.
+Each type of lens material can help correct refractive errors such as nearsightedness, farsightedness, astigmatism or presbyopia.

 Before going into the different materials, it can be good to understand the index of refraction.
 Some materials are categorized by the index of refraction, which indicates how fast light travels through a given material.

-Glass lenses are among the best lens material in providing visual clarity and being highly scratch resistant, due to their hard surface.
+Glass lenses are among the best glasses lens material.
+They provide visual clarity and are highly scratch resistant due to their hard surface.

-However, glass lenses are heavy, thick, and have a lower impact resistance.
-In many cases, glass lenses have to be specifically treated to comply with impact-resistant regulations and can not always fit in every frame design.
+However, glass lenses are heavy, thick and have a lower impact resistance.
+Of all the lens materials for glasses, glass must be specifically treated to comply with impact-resistant regulations and can not always fit in every frame design.

 However, CR-39 plastic lenses tend to be thicker than other plastic materials as they have a lower index of refraction.

-High index lens materials are the thinnest and lightest of them all.
-High index lenses can be used for stronger prescriptions as they look more aesthetically pleasing with thinner lenses.
-High index lenses bend light more efficiently as they have a higher index of refraction.
+High-index lens materials are the thinnest and lightest of all glasses lenses material.
+They can be used for stronger prescriptions as they look more aesthetically pleasing with thinner lenses.
+High-index lenses bend light more efficiently as they have a higher index of refraction.

 Lens coatings can also be an important factor to keep in mind when choosing lens materials for your glasses.

-Once you have consulted your optician and have your prescription, you want to think about the following things when choosing your lens material:
+Once you have consulted your optician and have your prescription, you should consider the following factors before making your purchase: Comfort, aesthetics, optics, safety and cost.